 Anise hyssop contains methyl chavicol which is one of the main constituent of the essential oil.

 The leaves of anise hyssop may be harvested for fresh or dried use all through the growing season of the herb.
 The leaves should be gathered on sunny, arid days, if possible during the morning hours.
-Cut off the leaves fresh from the base of the plant as may be required.
+Cut off the leaves fresh from the base of the herb as may be required.

-In order to dry anise hyssop, you need to cut the entire stems approximately 10 cm or 4 inches from the bottom of the plant.
+In order to dry anise hyssop, you need to cut the entire stems approximately 10 cm or 4 inches from the bottom of the herb.
 Hang the stems upturned in a place where there is ample shade and the air is dry.
 When the leaves have dried up, strip them from the stem and store them in sealed containers for use when necessary.

 If you are drying up anise hyssop leaves for preparing tea, you need to cut the stems about 15 cm or 6 inches from the plant's base.
 While cutting the stems, you may also include the flowers with them.
 Hang the stems upturned in an airy and dry location.
 Store the dried up stems and flowers in a sealed container for future use.